jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 Any properties you add in your `_config.yml` file are accessible through the `site` namespace.
 Similarly, any properties in your page's front matter are accessible through the `page` namespace.
 Use dot notation after `site` or `page` to access the value.

 Stop your Jekyll server (**Ctrl + C**) and restart it.
 Verify that the `title` tags are populating correctly.
 (Every time you modify your config file, you have to restart Jekyll for the changes to take effect.
 When you modify other files, Jekyll automatically picks up the changes when it rebuilds.)

+If you have other variables to populate in your site, do so following this same pattern.

 ## 7. Show posts on a page